daveagp/family-tree/README.md

 ## UI
 * The bar at top allows switching the level of detail shown
 * Click on a person to make them the root of the tree
-* Hover over a person to show all notes for them and their pairings
+* Hover over a person to show all notes for them and their partners

 ## Data Tricks
 * You can leave someone's name as `?` if you don't know it.
 (Should be a parent or child's name in a couple's entry.)
-* Lines in your family.txt starting with `#` are comments
+* Put comments in your `family.txt` by starting them with `#`
 * Multiple people with the same name can be disambiguated by putting a `#` after their name, followed by a distinct identifier (which will not be rendered).
 Example:
 ```
 King George#Older + Mary of Teck
 c: King George#Younger
 ```
-* http/s URLs in `n:` notes lines automatically are turned into links
+* http/s URLs in `n:` notes lines automatically are turned into links.
+They can't contain spaces.

 ## Data Limitations
 * This program can only handle topological trees, not marrying extended family or two marriages between families